 II.
 Decision and Choices: Decision-Making Models

+The study of decision-making has been around for a long time.
+One of the first and most important theories is the Expected Utility Theory, created by von Neumann and Morgenstern in 1944.
+It shows how people make choices when they don't know exactly what the outcome will be.
+This theory is based on mathematical decision theory and says that people make rational decisions to get the best outcome for them.
+This model works well in a structured environment, but it doesn't always apply in a world dominated by fast-paced social media.
 The 20th century saw the introduction of Prospect Theory (Kahneman & Tversky, 1979) [2], which takes into account the psychological factors that Expected Utility Theory overlooks.
 Prospect Theory suggests that people aren't always as rational as we think.
 They often make decisions based on perceived gains and losses, and they often overestimate risks.
 These insights were used by advertisers on TV, where commercials started subtly influencing viewers by creating emotional stories that made products or brands look more appealing.
-The psychological concept of illusory correlation, coined by Chapman in 1967, also plays a role here, where consumers mistakenly think there's a link between the products advertised and the positive outcomes shown.
+The psychological concept of illusory correlation, coined by Chapman in 1967, also plays a role here, where consumers mistakenly think there's a link between the products advertised and the positive outcomes shown. |

 With the rise of the internet, this manipulation took on new forms.
 The algorithms on social media platforms are designed to keep us engaged by feeding us content that exploits our natural tendency to want instant gratification.
 Psychological experiments like the Marshmallow Test (Mischel, 1972) show how hard it is for people, especially children, to wait for something they want – and these platforms take advantage of this by offering lots of quick, dopamine-inducing things to look at.
 This makes it easy to fall into "filter bubbles", which reinforce our beliefs and narrow the range of ideas we encounter.